-This can include surgery to remove part of your stomach (known as a partial gastrectomy), surgery to remove part of your vagus nerve (the nerve that carries information from your brain to organs such as your heart, lungs, and digestive system) or surgery to repair a stomach ulcer.
+This can include surgery to remove part of your stomach (known as a partial gastrectomy), surgery to remove part of your vagus nerve (the nerve that carries information from your brain to organs such as your heart, lungs and digestive system), or surgery to repair a stomach ulcer.

-How does stomach cancer spread
+How stomach cancer spreads

 Stomach cancer that spreads to another part of the body is known as metastatic stomach cancer.